 The music playing on this page is "Dan Sebenarnya" by Yuna

-Deborah Elizabeth Whaley is an artist, curator, writer, poet, and Professor at the University of Iowa.
+Deborah Elizabeth Whaley is an artist, curator, writer, poet, vegan blogger, and Professor in the Department of English and Program in African American Studies at the University of Iowa.
 From 2017-2020, she served as Senior Scholar for Digital Arts and Humanities for DSPS, where she was an ambassador and liaison for the digital humanities, as well as director of the Public Digital Humanities graduate certificate.
 Currently, she is an administrative fellow in the College of Liberal Arts and Sciences Office of the Dean.
 Whaley received degrees in American Studies from the University of California, Santa Cruz (BA), California State University, Fullerton (MA), and the University of Kansas (PhD with Honors).
+She also earned a certificate in Diversity, Equity, and Inclusion from the University of Southern Florida.
 Her research and teaching fields include American literature, history, and culture; the institutional history, theories, and methods of American and cultural studies; 18th century to contemporary cultural history, comparative ethnic studies, Black cultural studies, the digital humanities, the medical humanities, popular culture, and the visual arts.

 Dr. Whaley has published original art, poetry, as well as articles on social movements, popular culture, sequential art, documentary photography, and film.
 In 2018, Whaley was nominated for a Rhysling Poetry Award for her long verse poem "Whispers and Lies" in the 2018 Bram Stoker Award Finalist book Sycorax's Daughters.
 She has been a Resident Visiting Scholar at the Center for Cultural Studies at the University of California, Santa Cruz, and was a recipient of a grant from the Monroe Trotter Institute for Black Culture for her research on responses to 9/11 in Black expressive art and in the public sphere.